Back to Tax Guide

 • For payment reference

-• Common Issue: If your TIN doesn't work, your BVN/NIN data may not match.
-Visit your local FIRS office with your ID to resolve.
+Common Issue: If your Tax ID doesn't work, your NIN data may not match.
+Visit your local NRS office with your ID to resolve.

 You'll see sections for different income types: